mike201245/curriculum/web_development_101/the_front_end/project_html_css.md

 ### Viewing your project on the web

 If you want to show your work (the project) to others, or submit a solution below, you will need to publish your site so that others can access it from the web, rather than just on your local machine.
 The good news is that if you have your project on GitHub (as described above) doing this is incredibly simple.
+There are a couple of options here, both with their own pros and cons.

+#### Option 1: github-pages

 Github allows you to publish web projects directly from a GitHub repository.
 Doing this will allow you to access your project from `your-gh-username.github.io/your-github-repo-name`